Narendra Giri death: CBI charges Anand Giri, 2 others with criminal conspiracy, abetment to suicide | Law-Order

 - India

-Acharya Narendra Giri, who was the president of the largest organization of sadhus in India, was found hanging by his disciples at the Baghambari Mutt in Allahabad on September 20.
+Acharya Narendra Giri, who was the president of the largest organisation of sadhus in India, was found hanging by his disciples at the Baghambari Mutt in Allahabad on September 20.

+A purported suicide note was found, in which the seer had written that he was mentally disturbed and upset with one of his disciples, the police had said.

+The Centre had given the case to the CBI within days of the incident on the recommendation of the Uttar Pradesh government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)